apluslms/run-acos-server/README.md

     image: apluslms/run-acos-server
     ports:
       - "3000:3000"
+    # set the user ID of the container process with environment variables (optional)
+    #user: $USER_ID:$USER_GID
     volumes:
       # mount the log directory so that logs are stored in the host directory (optional)
-      # mounting the log directory does not work due to file permission issues, i.e.,
+      # the host directory should be created before starting the container so that
-      # the acos server process has no permissions to write to the directory if
+      # the host user has permission to modify the directory, especially if
-      # a bind mount is in use
+      # the container process is executed with the user ID of the host user
       #- ./_data/acos/:/var/log/acos
       # mount packages under development from the native host (optional)
       - /host/path/to/acos-mycontentpackage/:/usr/src/acos-server/node_modules/acos-mycontentpackage